 CAS No.: 532-32-1

-Sodium Benzoate is a food grade preservative generally regarded as safe (GRAS) worldwide.
-It is the inactive salt of benzoic acid.
+Sodium Benzoate is the inactive salt of benzoic acid.
 It is soluble in water where it converts to benzoic acid, its active form, at a low pH.
 Benzoic acid is very pH dependent.
 While it shows some activity up to pH 6 (about 1.55%), it is most active at pH 3 (94%).

 As benzoic acid, it is considered to be primarily an anti-fungal, but it shows some activity against bacteria.
 It is poor against pseudomonads.
 Benzoic acid is inactivated by non-ionics and by raising the pH.

 Sodium Benzoate is not a broad spectrum preservative for cosmetic use and should be combined with other preservatives.
 If Sodium Benzoate is used as a preservative, the pH of the finished product may need to be lowered enough to release the free acid for useful activity.